-While same-sex couples have been winning hard-fought equality battles around the world — notably the landmark ruling in the US legalizing same-sex marriage nationwide in 2015, or most recently Australia doing the same this past year — many in the LGBT community still await this win.
+While same-sex couples have been winning hard-fought equality battles around the world -- notably the landmark ruling in the US legalizing same-sex marriage nationwide in 2015, or most recently Australia doing the same this past year -- many in the LGBT community still await this win.
 But that hasn’t stopped Barclays in Hong Kong from broadening the scope of its benefits package to meet the needs of all its employees.
-Same-sex marriage is not recognized in Hong Kong, so the British multinational bank decided to extend its wide range of benefits — including medical and dental coverage, paternity and maternity leave and bereavement leave — to the same-sex domestic partners of its employees.
+Same-sex marriage is not recognized in Hong Kong, so the British multinational bank decided to extend its wide range of employee benefits-- including medical and dental coverage, paternity and maternity leave and bereavement leave -- to the same-sex domestic partners of its employees.

 Lesson #2: Remember that your employees are a crucial part of someone's family

 In the hustle and bustle of the business world, it’s easy to lose sight of the fact that your employees have needs outside the workplace.
 They may live with a disability, they could be caregivers to their aging parents, they may be raising a family on their own or they may be a part of the growing Sandwich Generation.
 According to researchers, roughly 25% or millennials are Sandwichers -- or the group of individuals who simultaneously take care of their parents as well as young children.
 And given that 84% of new mothers are millennials, this trend will only escalate in the years to come.

 Don’t overlook this crucial point!
 Instead, forward-thinking companies have an important role to play here by offering employee assistance programs, flexible schedules and concierge services can help them to manage their daily lives and even keep them more focused and engaged when they are at work.